abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-lab-overview-v2.md

 - **Windows Server Knowledge:** Proficiency with Windows Server, including installation, configuration, and management, as Azure Local runs on Windows Server technology.
 - **Virtualization Concepts:** Familiarity with virtualization technologies, including Hyper-V, as Azure Local utilizes Hyper-Converged Infrastructure.
 - **PowerShell Basics:** Basic knowledge of PowerShell for scripting and automation tasks in Azure and Azure Local environments.
-- **Storage Fundamentals:** Understanding of storage technologies and concepts, including SAN, NAS, and local storage, which are relevant to HCI setups.
+- **Storage Fundamentals:** Understanding of storage technologies and concepts, including SAN, NAS, and local storage, which are relevant to Azure local setups.
 - **Backup and Disaster Recovery Concepts:** Awareness of backup strategies and disaster recovery planning to effectively implement Azure Backup Server.
 - **Kubernetes Basics:** Familiarity with containerization and Kubernetes concepts, especially for managing AKS on Azure Local.